Legal briefing | |

 What practical steps can businesses take?

-Businesses impacted by the AI Act are encouraged to start complying on a voluntary basis earlier than these deadlines.
+Businesses impacted by the AI Act are encouraged to start complying on a voluntary basis earlier than the deadlines.
 That said, many of the obligations are very high-level – in some cases, a product of uncomfortable compromises reached following the heavy negotiation of the text.
-Secondary legislation, codes of practice, guidelines, standards and templates will help to clarify what practical and technical steps organisations are expected to take, but these are only likely to emerge some way down the track (e.g. the deadline for guidelines for example is 2 February 2026).
+Secondary legislation, codes of practice, guidelines, standards and templates should help to clarify what practical and technical steps organisations are expected to take, but these are sometimes slow to emerge.

 Businesses using AI should be taking steps to: